JvFern4ndes/Twitter.sol/README.md

 8 - At this stage of the project I learned about requires, which are basically solidity conditionals, and then I implemented a character limit per tweet through require.

+9 - In this step I created the changeTweetLength function, and for it to work I changed the MAX_TWEET_LENGTH variable from constant to public, otherwise it would not be possible to change its value.